-The proceeds from the sale of 1,000,000 shares of common stock offered by us in this offering will be approximately \$15.0 million based on the offering price of \$16.50 per share and after deducting the underwriting discounts and commissions and estimated offering expenses payable by us.
+We estimate that the proceeds from the sale of 1,000,000 shares of common stock offered by us in this offering will be approximately \$16.0 million, based on an assumed offering price of \$17.56 per share, the last reported sale price of our common stock on The Nasdaq Global Market on September 2, 2009, and after deducting the underwriting discounts and commissions and estimated offering expenses payable by us.
+Each \$1.00 increase or decrease in the assumed public offering price of \$17.56 per share would increase or decrease, as applicable, the net proceeds to us by approximately \$1.0 million, assuming the number of shares offered by us as set forth on the cover of this prospectus remains the same and after deducting estimated underwriting discounts and commissions payable by us.
 We will not receive any proceeds from the sale of shares by the selling stockholders.